Suicide of Sladjana Vidovic

-Sladjana Vidović (Slađana Vidović, April 4, 1992 – October 2, 2008) was a 16-year-old student at Mentor High School in Mentor, Ohio who committed suicide by hanging herself after enduring extensive bullying by several classmates over issues such as her ethnicity, accent, name, and appearance.
+Sladjana Vidović (Slađana Vidović, April 4, 1992 – October 2, 2008) was a 16-year-old student at Mentor High School in Mentor, Ohio who died by suicide by hanging herself after enduring extensive bullying by several classmates over issues such as her ethnicity, accent, name, and appearance.

 Vidović's parents had repeatedly contacted Mentor High School staff to complain about the abuse their daughter endured at the school and her acute state of distress following months of "merciless bullying", requesting their concerns be resolved, although staff failed to effectively address their concerns.

-The suicide of Sladjana Vidović drew nationwide attention to the bullying culture at Mentor High School, which had seen at least five pupils commit suicide between 2005 and 2008 due to bullying at the school.
+The suicide of Sladjana Vidović drew nationwide attention to the bullying culture at Mentor High School, which had seen at least five pupils die by suicide between 2005 and 2008 due to bullying at the school.

 Early life

 Sladjana Vidović was the second of three children born to Dragan and Celija Vidović.
-Her family hailed from Bosnia and Herzegovina, although Vidović was born in Croatia.
-The family moved to northeast Ohio in 2001, when she was nine years old.
+Her parents were Bosnian Croats who hailed from Kiseljak, but had relocated to Croatia as refugees during the Bosnian War.
+Sladjana spent her early childhood in Croatia before the family immigrated to the United States.
+The family moved to northeast Ohio in 2001, when Sladjana was nine years old.
 Initially, the family resided in Willoughby, Lake County, before relocating to Mentor.

 Vidović has been described as a pretty, energetic, and charming girl who enjoyed dancing and cooking and who was proud of her heritage.
 Her father, Dragan, would later recollect of his daughter, "Nonstop smile, nonstop music", adding his daughter would occasionally drag him out of his chair and dance around in circles to music with him.

 Schooling

-According to Vidović's suicide note, although other children at her elementary school occasionally mocked her accent and efforts to communicate in English, she did not suffer severe bullying at Ridge Elementary School, although the school bullying she endured began at this school.
-Staff at Vidović's elementary school did make efforts to include her in school functions and provide assistance with language barriers.
+According to Vidović's suicide note, although other children at McKinley Elementary School in Willoughby occasionally mocked her accent and efforts to communicate in English, she did not suffer severe bullying at Ridge Elementary School, although the school bullying she endured began at this school.
+McKinley Elementary staff did make efforts to include her in school functions and provide assistance with language barriers.
 However, her parents did attempt to transfer their daughter to another school due to harassing phone calls made to their home during a summer recess.